wtfutil/wtf/_site/content/posts/modules/gcal.md

 Values: Any displayable unicode character.

 `enabled` <br />
-Determines whether or not this module is executed and if its data displayed onscreen. <br />
+Whether or not this module is executed and if its data displayed onscreen. <br />
 Values: `true`, `false`.

 `eventCount` <br />